Cleveland - Myles Garrett, DE, Texas AM

 Charlton's length and athleticism standout to many of the other ends at this point of the draft.
 Miami needs depth and youth, and Charlton would be a great pick at this spot.

 -David Njoku would make a lot of sense here, but the offensive line has to be addressed.
 TE is a deeper position in the draft and can be addressed later, but OT is very thin.
 Ramczyk is arguably the top tackle on the board and is exactly what the Giants need.

 Oakland - Marlon Humphrey, CB, Alabama

-Seattle - Forrest Lamp, OL, Western Kentucky
+Seattle - Forrest Lamp.
+OL, Western Kentucky

-Green Bay - Tre'Davious White, CB, LSU
+New Orleans(from NE) - Tre'Davious White, CB, LSU